JElchison/crypto-lab/README.md

 # Installation

-1. Create an Ubuntu EC2 instance, preferably the latest Ubuntu Server LTS 64-bit
+**1. Create an Ubuntu EC2 instance, preferably the latest Ubuntu Server LTS 64-bit**

     * Last tested with `ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20170221 (ami-f4cc1de2)`.
     * No IAM role required
     * Be sure to configure a Security Group that allows inbound SSH.
 Everything else can be blocked.
     * Create a new SSH key pair, and name it `crypto-lab`.
 Save `crypto-lab.pem` to your local `~/.ssh/`.

-2. Add a new entry to your `~/.ssh/config`, updating the HostName to point to your instance's Public DNS:
+**2. Add a new entry to your `~/.ssh/config`, updating the HostName to point to your instance's Public DNS:**

 ```
 Host crypto-lab